 4. Utilize Gas Tokens

-You can earn ETH when you remove your storage variables on the blockchain.
-It’s the foundation of gas tokens.
-You can mint a lot of gas tokens when the gas fees are low.
-When you are executing your transaction on the blockchain, you can redeem your gas tokens for Ether.
-Later, you can use the redeemed Ether to pay a gas fee.
-One of the quickest ways to mint gas tokens is GasToken.io.
+If you remove your storage variables on the blockchain, you can earn ETH and create gas tokens.
+This process forms the basis of gas tokenization.
+When the gas fees are low, you can mint a significant number of gas tokens.
+During the execution of your transaction on the blockchain, you can redeem your gas tokens for Ether, which can later be used to pay a gas fee.
+GasToken.io is one of the fastest and easiest ways to mint gas tokens.

 5. Accurate Calculation of Ethereum Gas Fees